chili-epfl/justhink-dialogue-and-actions-corpus/README.md

 * *verb*: The verb that describes the event (e.g. "presses", "adds", "removes")
 * *object*: The object that is acted on by the subject performing the verb (e.g. "submit (enabled)" for subject: A, verb: "presses")

-For example, in a logged event "A presses submit (disabled)", submit refers to the submit button, and *enabled* is the status of the button at the time of the button press by participant A (that it was active/enabled), and hence the help window is displayed afterwards.
+For example, in a logged event "A presses submit (disabled)", submit refers to the submit button, and "enabled" is the status of the button at the time of the button press by participant A (that it was active/enabled), and hence the help window is displayed afterwards.
 Note that the closing of e.g. a help window is not logged.
 An event "B presses submit (disabled)" is logged, when B tries to submit a solution, by pressing the submit button, while it was not allowed to submit, i.e. the current solution was not connecting all nodes to each other (see [[2]](#references) for the activity details).